-NMFS reinitiated ESA consultation on the fishery on April 20, 2018 due to the fishery's firstdocumented interaction with a threatened Guadalupe fur seal, issuance of a final rule listing 11 new green sea turtle distinct population segments (DPSs), the listing of two new species as threatened (oceanic whitetip shark and giant manta ray), and the fishery's exceedance of the incidental take statement for olive ridley sea turtles.
+NMFS reinitiated ESA consultation on the fishery on April 20, 2018 due to the fishery's first-documented interaction with a threatened Guadalupe fur seal, issuance of a final rule listing 11 new green sea turtle distinct population segments (DPSs), the listing of two new species as threatened (oceanic whitetip shark and giant manta ray), and the fishery's exceedance of the incidental take statement for olive ridley sea turtles.
 In support of its request for reinitiation, NMFS prepared a biological evaluation (BE) that predicts the annual anticipated level of interactions by the fishery to be equal to or less than 37 for loggerhead turtles and equal to or less than 21 for leatherback turtles, based on the 95th percentile values of the predicted distribution.
-The new BiOp was originally scheduled to be completed by October 31, 2018, but was later delayed to February 28, 2019, and again to April 30, 2019.